What’s NASA’s zero gravity posture?

 Since NASA developed the concept of the neutral body posture, the principles they developed have informed anything from car seats to zero gravity indoor recliners.
 Here we look at some of the wider applications:

-The first ‘spin-off’ of the zero gravity technology was (perhaps not surprising) office chairs.
+’ of the zero gravity technology was (perhaps not surprising) office chairs.
 BodyBilt®, Inc., a company from Navasota, Texas, used the zero gravity principle to fashion chairs which reduced the strain of gravity on seated workers.

 The original brochure from the company read:

 "A pressure-reducing contour that lessens the devastating effects of gravity.
 From space-age research, a seating system developed to support a natural, stress-free posture."

 BodyBilt might have been the first office chair maker to employ zero gravity technology, but they certainly weren’t the last.
 Since then, many chair designs have been informed by the neutral body posture.

 Car manufacturer Nissan observed that body posture is a significant factor in how physically tired drivers become.
 Therefore, they decided to use the body neutral posture to inform the design of their car seats.

 Akinari Hirao, Manager of Vehicle Component Engineering at Nissan, stated to NASA’s spinoff magazine: